tomhaerter/getjay-backend/apiDoku.md

 marks the jobOffer as bookmarked does not return anything

+## POST /api/v1/jobOffer/:id/unbookmark
+marks the jobOffer as not bookmarked does not return anything

 ## POST /api/v1/jobOffer/:id/accept
 marks the jobOffer as accepted, creates new conversation returns `IConversation`